 WHAT TO LOOK FOR

-P-phenylenediamine and colours identified by “C.I” followed by a 5 digit number.
+P-phenylenediamine and colours identified by “C.I” followed by a five digit number.

-Skin Sensitization: Evidence correlates p-phenylenediamine is a common skin allergen with a 5% sensitization rate(1).
+Skin Sensitization: Evidence correlates p-phenylenediamine as a common skin allergen with a 5% sensitization rate.

-Cancer: P-phenylenediamine has been linked to cancer in laboratory tests conducted by the US National Cancer Institute (1).
-One study found a correlation between hair dye and an increased disk of developing non-Hodgkins’s lymphoma (2).
+Cancer: P-phenylenediamine has been linked to cancer through laboratory tests conducted by the US National Cancer Institute.
+One study found a correlation between hair dye and an increased disk of developing non-Hodgkins’s lymphoma.

-Organ System Toxicity: When ingested, p-phenylenediamine is highly toxic (4)(5).
+Organ System Toxicity: P-phenylenediamine is highly toxic when ingested.